 However, don’t send out the invitations for that knuckle-cracking convention just yet, because there’s still a good reason to give it up.
 Studies also show that chronic crackers may find a reduction in their grip strength as they age, which is pretty important when you think of all the stuff you need to grip in everyday life.
 Wine bottles.
 Bottle openers.
 Wine Glasses – that’s three perfect reasons to stop right there!

-On our latest ep of Show+Telling, we shared some personal stories about our experiences with mental health and the things we do to help keep it all in check.
+We shared some personal stories about our experiences with mental health and the things we do to help keep it all in check.
 Listen below and subscribe here.